AndyK70/FS17_GPS/README.md

 # FS17_GPS
-extending the original version from upsidedown
+extending the original version 5.01 from upsidedown

+V5.02 included hard HUDmod by Andrey Hard